Search

 It's two weeks until Election Day, and both candidates are scrambling to pull ahead in the seven swing states that could decide the election.

 Meanwhile, Donald Trump campaigned in western North Carolina, criticizing FEMA’s response to Hurricane Helene in a region where many people are still without water, internet, and power.
-These counties are also 61% Republican, and Trump is trying to galvanize residents by attacking the government’s response to the storm, even accusing FEMA of misusing funds, “They don’t have any money...
+These counties are also 61% Republican, and Trump is trying to galvanize residents by attacking the government’s response to the storm, baselessly accusing FEMA of spending funds on undocumented immigrants, “They don’t have any money ...
 It’s all gone.
 They’ve spent it on illegal migrants, many of them are murderers.”

 Monday was also the deadline to register to vote in Pennsylvania, the election’s most critical swing state and the site of Elon Musk’s controversial sweepstakes giving $1 million to one registered voter who signs his petition every day until the election.
-The legality of the scheme is raising alarm bells among election law experts because it could be considered financially incentivizing voting.
+The scheme is raising alarm bells among election law experts because it could be considered financially incentivizing registering to vote or voting, which is illegal.
 But on its face, it is only a reward for signing a petition that affirms the rights to free speech and to bear arms.

 Its potential impact is up for debate.
 Of the 9.95 million people of voting age in Pennsylvania, 90.8% of them are already registered, a slight uptick from the 2020 presidential election.
 However, it undoubtedly raises awareness and anticipation of the upcoming vote, which could lead to more of Musk’s fans — who disproportionately lean to the right — casting their ballots.